marcvl64/x402-avm/typescript/packages/x402-next/README.md

       // other config options
     },
   },
-  facilitator // Use the Coinbase facilitator
+  facilitator, // Use the Coinbase facilitator
 );

 export const config = {
   matcher: ["/protected/:path*"],
-  runtime: 'nodejs', // TEMPORARY: Only needed until Edge runtime support is added };
+  runtime: "nodejs", // TEMPORARY: Only needed until Edge runtime support is added };
 ```